 But, committed to being a positive school team member, I (constantly) reminded myself that we weren't the only school in my district or state MAP, PARCC, and standardized testing and we weren't the only school to lose a Library Media Assistant (ALL Middle & High Schools lost their assistant last year - there was no fighting it, it was a done deal :-(.
 Sometimes things happen in school or life that sucks.
 I believe it's the measure of one's character by how you react, cope, and recover from bad situations.

-With seething anger and hostility or professionalism and positivity?
+Do you react with seething anger and hostility or professionalism and positivity?
 I also really like my paycheck and I'd like to someday retire with a pension.
 More importantly, being a bitter angry person about situations you can't change really doesn't feel so good.
+It's toxic to you and to those around you.
 So, we've decided to adopt a Tim Gunn, "Make it Work" Project Runway kinda attitude.

 Finding acceptance that this was not-optional helped, and also finding Ninja ways around it helped, too!
 Visiting the classrooms with carts of books - making my teaching "to go" or "on delivery" quelled my need for that teaching fix, our daily show on our MHTV station, and 8th grade recess bonding fun in the library, kept me connected to my kids.
 Kathi kindly came in an hour early most days to help in the Media Center and our Principal Mr. W allowed Ms. Bell work in the Library Media Center a period a day.

 Got great ideas & a positive attitude for this next school year?

 Though your school may be different (and I really hope so!) it has been my experience in 24+ years of teaching that most Teacher's Lounges and